ycr88/shangdewu/user/README.md

              ```
         * content
           - *// TODO*
-            - [ ] create commnons structure in each group
+            - [x] create commnons structure in each group
+            - [x] pause all the videos when is not the current slide
+            - [ ] use the youtube iframe api to more clean code(https://developers.google.com/youtube/iframe_api_reference?hl=es-419)
           + macros
             - program : to pass array program form the headers
               + > NOTE is created a frame with the  YOUTUBE sharing config and concatenated the ID_YOUTUBE